Our new Mobile Water Treatment Plant offers learning opportunities that prepare students for working in real-world situations.

 - Chris Evans, Manager, Environmental Affairs, Community Services, Government of Yukon

-- Mike McLachlan, Operator, Utility Systems, Water and Waste Services, City of Whitehorse
+- Mike McLachlan, Utility Stations Supervisor, Water and Waste Services, City of Whitehorse

-- Franklin Patterson, Circuit Rider Trainer, Northern Utility Maintenance
+- Ray Osborne, Owner and Senior Circuit Rider Trainer, Northern Utility Maintenance

 - Steve Perrin, Supervisor, Community Operations, Community Services, Government of Yukon